Interview with Kyle Warwick | Unique Tattoo Style | UK 02/02/2022

 Q: How important is to be open for ideas but also maintain a "signature" style as an artist?

 A: Absolutely necessary.
 If you stay open to new ideas you can grow as an artist.
 Simultaneously, if you stray too far you may not be what you envisaged - which isn't always bad.
-That being said, I think most great styles aren't curated with intention - usually they're formed and find themselves over time, but once you've found it, it's good to repeat the formulae.
+That being said, I think most great styles aren't curated with intention, usually they're formed and find themselves over time, but once you've found it, it's good to repeat the formula.

 Q: What's more fun to do, tattoos or graffiti?